cit-bioinfo/mMCP-counter/README.md

     library("mMCPcounter")
     mMCPcounter.estimate(expressionData)

-See ?mMCPcounter.estimate for more details.
+For more details, please refer to:

+    ?mMCPcounter::mMCPcounter.estimate

 Citation